nataliasitko/api-gateway/docs/user/tutorials/quick-start-os.md

 You have created a k3d cluster and added the Istio and API Gateway modules.
 See [Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install).

 ## Context
 This quick start guide shows how to create a sample HTTPBin workload and expose it to the internet using the APIRule custom resource (CR).
-It uses a wildcard public domain `*.local.kyma.dev`.
+For this purpose, the guide uses a wildcard public domain `*.local.kyma.dev`.

 ## Procedure